 - Do not invest funds in illiquid investment vehicles.
-Even if a long-term investment opportunity offers the opportunity for outsized returns, do not make the investment unless you are sure there are sufficient funds on hand to support all reasonable working capital needs during the period when the funds will be tied up in the investment.
+Even if a long-term investment opportunity offers the possibility of outsized returns, do not make the investment unless you are sure there are sufficient funds on hand to support all reasonable working capital needs during the period when the funds will be tied up in the investment.

 - No investment duration shall exceed the forecasting period.
 If you are willing to tie up cash in somewhat illiquid investments, then at least keep from making investments that cannot be accessed for periods longer than what the company is currently forecasting.
 Otherwise, the company may find itself with a large cash requirement and no funds available to offset it.

 - All deposited funds must be insured.
 Only invest cash in accounts that are insured by the FDIC, to guard against the loss of funds due to bank failure.
 This is a difficult policy to enforce, since a business may have to distribute excess cash among many bank accounts to fit within the insured limit.

 - Do not allow payment terms greater than __ days.
 Do not allow the sales staff to offer terms to customers that exceed a specific number of days without prior approval by a senior manager.

 - The maximum credit offered a customer is ___.
 Use a formula that best fits your industry to arrive at a reasonable maximum amount of credit to offer customers, over which a senior manager must approve the terms.